Grilled Whole Chicken with Mediterranean Flavors

 Before the marinade comes into play, clean your chicken with salt and vinegar, rinse, and pat dry.
 Next up is spatchcocking, a technique to remove the backbone and flatten the chicken for even grilling and deeper marination.
 Simply cut along both sides of the backbone, flip, and press down on the breastbone until flat.

-Kick-off by preheating your grill.
-If you’re using a gas grill, ignite the burners on both sides, leaving the middle unlit, aiming for a temperature around 375-400°F. For charcoal grills, arrange the coals on opposite sides of the grill, leaving the middle empty.
+• Preheat the Grill: Kick off by preheating your grill.
+If you’re using a gas grill, ignite the burners on both sides, leaving the middle unlit, aiming for a temperature around 375-400°F. For charcoal grills, arrange the coals on opposite sides of the grill, leaving the center empty.

 Preparation